 When you’re looking for the best credit card for food delivery or meal kit subscriptions, it all comes down to which brands you’re most loyal to and make purchases with the most.
 From there, you can decide on which card suits you best:

 - Merchant category codes: Delivery services and meal kit subscriptions are tricky because sometimes it’s difficult to determine which category they fall under, which is classified by the business’ merchant category code.
 DoorDash, Grubhub, Postmates and Uber Eats usually qualify under restaurants or dining.
 However, meal kit subscriptions are a mixed bag.
 They could be considered grocery stores (like the Home Chef kits at Kroger stores) or online shopping.
 It really depends on how the credit card issuer classifies them.

-- Flexibility or brand loyalty: DoorDash enthusiasts will find it difficult to say no to the complimentary DashPass the Chase Sapphire Reserve offers.
+- Flexibility or brand loyalty: DoorDash enthusiasts will find it difficult to say no to the free DashPass the Chase Sapphire Reserve offers.
 However, if you have no special loyalty to any delivery service or meal kit subscription, perhaps a card that offers more flexibility will better suit you, like the Amex Gold or the Bank of America Customized Cash Rewards.

 Ordering food can be expensive, but using the right rewards card can help you alleviate some of that cost by racking up points or cash back.
 With some cards, you might even get a few extras that cover your next couple of meals or a free membership that adds more perks to your purchases.